blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/magic_items_1.md

 your answer, it will consume a hit die and grant you advantage on wisdom saving throws for the next hour.

+### Ring of +1 ability score (Uncommon)
+Each ring has a particular ability.
+A wearer that attunes to it will have a +1 bonus to that ability score.
+Wearing the ring cannot raise an ability score past 20.

+### Ring of +2 ability score (Rare)
+Each ring has a particular ability.
+A wearer that attunes to it will have a +2 bonus to that ability score.
+Wearing the ring cannot raise an ability score past 20.

+### Ring of +3 ability score (Very Rare)
+Each ring has a particular ability.
+A wearer that attunes to it will have a +3 bonus to that ability score.
+Wearing the ring cannot raise an ability score past 20.

+### Ring of ghostly breath (Uncommon)
+When attuned to this ring, the wearer's breath will become visible when within 300 feet of an undead.

+### Ring of Disguise (Rare)
+When attuned to this ring, the wearer may cast disguise self at will.

+### Ring of Elemental redirection (Rare)
+When attuned to this ring and targeted with an attack roll that would deal lightning, fire, or cold damage, the wearer may consume one hit die to attempt to deflect the attack.
+They make an acrobatics check against the attack roll.
+On a success, they may send the attack off harmlessly in another direction.
+If they succeed by 5 or more, they may redirect the attack back to the sender for normal damage.

 ### Blood Band of Flames (Rare)
 You may activate the ring using a bonus action, at which time it consumes 1d4 hit points from you and allows you to cast the Burning Hands spell from the